Work

 OUR IMPACT

-In 2013, Lien Collab launched our first programme when a team of 5 palliative care specialists from Singapore and Australia travelled to Myanmar to teach 27 participants from 11 hospitals across the country.
-Over the decade, Lien Collab has expanded to train over 500 participants in across 150 institutions across countries in Asia, including Bangladesh, Bhutan, China, India, Laos, Malaysia, Sarawak, Sri Lanka and Timor-Leste.
-We are also exploring opportunities in the Philippines.
+Since Lien Collab launched its first programme in Myanmar in 2013, we have trained over 500 participants in across 150 institutions across Asia.
+Our programmes have reached Bangladesh, Bhutan, China, India, Laos, Malaysia, Sarawak, Sri Lanka and Timor-Leste.
+We are currently exploring opportunities in the Philippines too.

 Bringing Relief to Asia Together